karchit/s3-object-lambda-workshop/README.md

 You can find a csv file with 1,00,00 rows [here](http://eforexcel.com/wp/wp-content/uploads/2017/07/10000-Sales-Records.zip).
 If you upload it to your bucket and try to fetch from the object lambda access point, you'll see an error message.
+(N.B: The lambda may successfully process the records w/o an error.
+If this happens, you can duplicate several thousand records in your to reproduce the error)

 Why could this be happening?
 And how can you fix it?